-The curriculum leading to the Bachelor of Science degree in chemistry is designed to prepare students for positions in industry and government or for further graduate education.
+The curriculum leading to the Bachelor of Science degree in chemistry is designed to prepare students for positions in industry and government or for further education at the graduate level.
 Degree requirements are based on American Chemical Society standards.
 Students working toward a Bachelor of Science degree will complete Elements of Research, Research, and Thesis (CHM 375, 450, and 475).